Jack Sparrow: Character

 When writing the screenplay for The Curse of the Black Pearl, Ted Elliott and Terry Rossio envisioned Captain Jack Sparrow as a supporting character in the vein of Bugs Bunny and Groucho Marx.
-The producers saw him as a young Burt Lancaster.
 Director Gore Verbinski admitted, "The first film was a movie, and then Jack was put into it almost.
 He doesn't have the obligations of the plot in the same ways that the other characters have.
 He meanders his way through, and he kind of affects everybody else."
 Sparrow represents an ethical pirate, with Captain Barbossa as his corrupt foil, though both characters viewed as both light and dark tricksters.
 His true motives usually remain masked, and whether he is honorable or evil depends on the audience's perspective.
 This acts as part of Will Turner's arc, in which Sparrow tells him a pirate can be a good man, like his father.

 Following the success of The Curse of the Black Pearl, the challenge to creating a sequel was, according to Verbinski, "You don't want just the Jack Sparrow movie.
 It's like having a garlic milkshake.
 He's the spice and you need a lot of straight men ...
 Let's not give them too much Jack.
 It's like too much dessert or too much of a good thing."
 Although Dead Man's Chest was written to propel the trilogy's plot, Sparrow's state-of-mind as he is pursued by Davy Jones becomes increasingly edgy, and the writers concocted the cannibal sequence to show that he was in danger whether on land or at sea.
 Sparrow is perplexed over his attraction to Elizabeth Swann, and attempts to justify it throughout the film.